OxfordEconomics/Mandoline.Api.Examples/c#/Mandoline.Api.Examples/README.md

 - *Output.cs*: describes the interface which must be implemented by client programs
 - *Table.cs*: provides several generic DataTables for the various types of data

-Client.Gui: windows form demonstration of Mandoline API calls
+Client.Gui: Windows Form demonstration of Mandoline API calls

 - *GridOutput*: implementation of the output interface for displaying example data in a Windows Form grid view
 - *Program.cs, Form1.cs*: the mechanisms for loading the Windows Form and handling events
-- *AppSettings.config*: necessary file, which contains user values for api token and sample selection id
+- *AppSettings.config*: user-supplied file based on AppSettings.config.example, which contains user values for api token and sample selection id

 Client.Repl: command line demonstration of Mandoline API calls

 - *\*Command.cs*: the various commands for running corresponding examples in the Repl command line
-- *AppSettings.config*: necessary file, which contains user values for api token and sample selection id
+- *AppSettings.config*: user-supplied file based on AppSettings.config.example, which contains user values for api token and sample selection id